Leigh D4R Pro 24 inch Dovetail Jig

 - 1/2" to 8mm collet reducer (Leigh #172-8)

 - Cam-action speed clamps

 - Square drive screwdriver

 - 5/64" hex key

 The Leigh D4R Pro is available in both inch and metric versions.
 Both versions use the same template guides and routers bits and come with the same standard equipment.
 The only difference is that the Metric jig has guide scales graduated in millimieters.

 The D4R jig can be purchased by itself or packaged with accessories at a savings.
-You can add the Vacuum & Router Support(VRS) or the Accessory Kit, which includes the VRS and 12-piece bit set.
+You can add the Vacuum & Router Support(VRS) or the Accessory Kit, which includes the VRS and Highland's 13-piece bit set.

 Additional InformationClick here for the Leigh Template Guide System Selection Chart

 Notice to residents of California: Click here to view Proposition 65 warning